ubco-cmps/data301_course/about/syllabus.md

 You should take this course to get an introduction to a very exciting field of data analytics!
 In nearly every industry, the collection, analysis, and reporting of data is taking centre stage.
 Very soon (if not already), computational literacy will be a foundational skill and this course will give you a taste of that world.
+To show you the breadth and depth of careers available in data analytics, several recent graduates will be profiled and showcased.

 Regardless of what your academic background is, you will find something interesting in this course.
 DATA 301 is actually a very popular course in the department, and it gives students some important skills in programming, data science, data analysis, and communicating results effectively.